karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 <br/>

-[Another disastrous episode](https://www.npr.org/2020/06/24/882683463/the-computer-got-it-wrong-how-facial-recognition-led-to-a-false-arrest-in-michig) of facial recognition tech getting it terribly wrong came as recently as last week when a faulty facial recognition match led to a Michigan man’s arrest for a crime he did not commit.
-Recent studies by [M.I.T.](https://www.nytimes.com/2018/02/09/technology/facial-recognition-race-artificial-intelligence.html) and the [National Institute of Standards and Technology](https://www.nytimes.com/2019/12/19/technology/facial-recognition-bias.html), or NIST, found that even though face recognition works well on white men, the results are not good enough for other demographics, in part because of a lack of diversity in the images used to develop the underlying databases.
+ of facial recognition tech getting it terribly wrong came as recently as last week when a faulty facial recognition match led to a Michigan man’s arrest for a crime he did not commit.
+Recent studies by [M.I.T.](https://www.nytimes.com/2018/02/09/technology/facial-recognition-race-artificial-intelligence.html) and the [National Institute of Standards and Technology](https://www.nytimes.com/2019/12/19/technology/facial-recognition-bias.html), or NIST, found that even though face recognition works well on white men, the results are not good enough for other demographics (the misidentification ratio can be more than 10 times worse), in part because of a lack of diversity in the images used to develop the underlying databases.

 Problems of algorithmic bias are not limited to image/video tasks and they manifest themselves in language tasks too.